Learn Courses

 - Where future support & resistance of the current price movement are likely to be located at.

-Upward trend-line - If the price is heading up then a line is formed that is also moving up.
+Upward trend-line - When the cost goes up, a line also rises.
 This line is called an upward trend line.

 Moving Averages Indicator